• Menu

 Here’s how to go whale watching in Steveston.

-Whale Watching in Richmond (Steveston)
+Steveston Whale Watching

 They all depart from Steveston Village, which is to the south on the same island as Richmond.